Groupe Mémoire - Groep Herinnering: The Zedelgem Monument

-In September 2018, the municipality of Zedelgem, located in the Belgian west Flanders region, erected a monument paying tribute to 12,000 Latvian soldiers of the Waffen-SS fighters of Nazi Germany, imprisoned in war camps in Zedelgem during World War II.
+In September 2018, the municipality of Zedelgem, located in the Belgian West Flanders region, erected a monument paying tribute to 12,000 Latvian soldiers of the Waffen-SS fighters of Nazi Germany, imprisoned in prisoner-of-war camps in Zedelgem during the Second World War.
 The unveiling of the monument was facilitated by the far-right municipal councilor from Vlaams Belang, Pol Denys.
 The discovery of the monument triggered strong opposition, disapproval and indignation from the GM-GH and other associations.

 The Groupe Mémoire - Groep Herinnering set itself the task of coordinating the opposition to the existence of this monument with other association members, parliamentarians and historians.
 In late 2021, a group of historians convened to give advice on the monument.
-In their opinion, ‘The Latvian Beehive for Freedom’ was far too controversial.
+In their opinion, 'The Latvian Beehive for Freedom' was far too controversial.
 The municipal authorities believed the history behind the sculpture had turned out to be more complex than they originally believed.
-Following a “reflection process,” they decided to follow the experts’ recommendation to dismantle the sculpture, which occurred on May 31, 2022.
+Following a "reflection process", they decided to follow the experts' recommendation to dismantle the sculpture, which occurred on May 31, 2022.